 Aside from being a quick and easy way to get a better coffee fix, grinders are also good for keen bakers and chefs.
 Being able to easily chop tougher nuts without constant knife work or breaking down your basil are just some of the additional functions that your coffee mill can work with.
 Just be sure to clean your grinder between each use, so you don’t get funny tasting drinks the morning after a big meal.

 Burr grinders are the most common type of household coffee bean grinders, as they can create uniform pieces, through the use of multiple gears, which work together to slowly cut the beans.
 Essentially, the burr grinder works in the same way as cogs, working the bean through the system as they crush each bean into your preferred coarseness.

-This type of grinder is a little more expensive, as the inner working are slightly more complex than bladed coffee grinders.
+This type of grinder is a little more expensive, as the inner working is slightly more complex than bladed coffee grinders.
 They can also be a little harder to find replacement parts for, as changing the burrs can usually require a little handiwork.
-These usually come with plastic, steel or ceramic burrs and can be flat or conical in shape, which we discuss in more detail, below.
+These usually come with plastic, steel, or ceramic burrs and can be flat or conical in shape, which we discuss in more detail, below.

 Blade Coffee Grinders